PurdueElectricRacing/PERterpreter/README.md

 2. Add `C:\Qt\Tools\mingw810_64\bin` to your path
 3. Add `C:\Qt\5.15.2\mingw81_64\bin` to your path
 4. Open the project in QtCreator and click on the hammer button to build it.
+5. Once the project has been built, open a command prompt and cd into the `build` directory.
+6. run `windeployqt .\perterpreter.exe` to copy the necessary .dlls into the build directory so that it can be run.

 Future developments